Remnant Trust: Programs and Courses

 Remnant Trust documents are on exhibit during the fall term in the Research Center, 3rd floor, Panhandle-Plains Historical Museum.
 Documents for the February 13, 2014 talk are part of the permanent collection of the PPHM.

 For an individual or group appointment, contact Research Center Director, Warren Stricker: firstname.lastname@example.org or 806.651.2254.
 Appointment hours: T, W, Th, 1-5 and Fri, 10-12, 1-5.

 For general information on programs and exhibits, contact Professor David Baum, Director, The Remant Trust at WTAMU: email@example.com or 806.651.2040.

 Remant Trust at WTAMU: Courses

-Each fall, Dr. Baum will teach a Remant Trust course, based in the Honors program and open to undergraduates and graduate students.
+Each year, Dr. Baum will teach a Remant Trust course open to undergraduates and graduate students.
 In addition, dozens of courses and faculty members make planned and regular use of the exhibit in courses and presentations throughout the fall.

 Continuing Education course, Fall 2013, Wednesday's at 10:30, October 2-23: "The Enlightenment: From Reason to Revolution," will use Remnant Trust materials including works by Condorcetr, Rousseau and Kant.
 This year's course will be taught by Dr. Baum.
 For information, contact Continuing Education: 806.651.2037.